tgwaste/Mobs/README.md

 * No drops, no XP
 * Zombies and other hostile mobs will attack you depending on game mode
 * A few hostile mobs will attack each other
-* Resource usage is comparable to PureEntities and Altay
 * Not many config options yet but there are a few
 * You can do /killmobs to wipe out all mobs
 * You can do /listmobs to list all spawned mobs